Exploring Language-Agnosticity in Function Vectors: A Case Study in Machine Translation: Abstract

 \section{Abstract}

 Function vectors (FVs) are vector representations of tasks extracted from model activations during in-context learning.
 While prior work has shown that multilingual model representations can be language-agnostic, it remains unclear whether the same holds for function vectors.
 We study whether FVs exhibit language-agnosticity, using machine translation as a case study.
 Across three decoder-only multilingual LLMs, we find that translation FVs extracted from a single English$\to$X direction transfer to other target languages, consistently improving the rank of correct translation tokens across multiple unseen languages.
-Ablation results show that removing the FV degrades translation across languages with limited impact on unrelated tasks.
-We further show that base-model FVs transfer to instruction-tuned variants and partially generalize from word-level to sentence-level translation.
+We further find that the highest-gain tokens span multiple languages and that translation FVs across directions share most of their top-ranked heads, indicating that the FV encodes a largely language-agnostic translation signal rather than a language-pair-specific mapping.